spookydinero/flavatixfixes/SOCIAL_FEATURES_README.md

-# FlavorWheel Social Features
+# Flavatix Social Features

 ## Overview
-The FlavorWheel social feed allows users to share, discuss, and discover tasting experiences with the community.
+The Flavatix social feed allows users to share, discuss, and discover tasting experiences with the community.

 ## Features Implemented